Skip to content

 5. The formatting was off.

-In one or two spots I had to read the page over a couple of times to make sense of it and realize who was speaking.
+In one or two spots, I had to read the page over a couple of times to make sense of it and figure out who was speaking.
 And page-wise, it was much shorter than a standard picture book.

 There are industry standards for a reason - children’s writers should adhere to them.